Bitcoin-Zambia/BitDevs/about.md

 We welcome developers, builders, educators, entrepreneurs, students, and anyone curious about how Bitcoin works under the hood and how it can be applied to solve real challenges in Zambia.

-### Key Milestones Since 2025
+### Key Milestones since 2025

   - Zambia’s First Bitcoin Developer Meetups (March 2025)

   - Bitcoin Lightning Developer Bootcamp – Lusaka (August 2025)

   - Female Developers Meetup – Lusaka (October 2025)

   - Two BitDevs Zambia members among winners of the global <a href="https://www.time2build.dev/" target="_blank" rel="noopener noreferrer">Breez Time2Build Challenge</a>

   - Bit2Kwacha – Instant Bitcoin/Kwacha Exchange Platform (resulting from Lightning Bootcamp) – <a href="https://bit2kwacha.info/" target="_blank" rel="noopener noreferrer">bit2kwacha.info</a>

   - Recognized by <a href="https://www.btrust.tech/" target="_blank" rel="noopener noreferrer">Btrust</a> for supporting a strong and sustainable local BitDevs community in Africa – <a href="https://x.com/btrustteam/status/2014361491479109705" target="_blank" rel="noopener noreferrer">Twitter acknowledgement</a>

   - In early 2026, BitDevs Zambia member Victor Chabunda awarded a <a href="https://blog.btrust.tech/q1-2026-btrust-developer-grant-announcement/" rel="noopener noreferrer">Btrust Developer Grant</a>

   - BitDevs members currently participating in **BOSS Challenge** and **Mastering Bitcoin (Live Cohort & Self-paced)**

 ### What We Do

   - **Bootcamps**: A structured program combining education, collaboration, and practical building to grow Bitcoin technical skills in Zambia.

   - **Technical Discussion Meetups**: Regular Socratic Seminars covering the latest Bitcoin technology, research, BIPs, and implementation updates.

   - **Workshops & Hackathons**: Hands-on sessions for developers and technologists to build local Bitcoin solutions

   - **Reading Groups**: Deep dives into Bitcoin technical literature.

   - **Collaborative Projects**: Support for open-source Bitcoin development in the Zambian context.

 ### Socratic Seminars